Structural Bioinformatics Library

 • PYTHONPATH for Python modules.

-For example, unix users equipped with a zsh shell should set the environment variables as follows:
+For example, unix users equipped with a zsh shell should set the environment variables to use to installed python modules:

 > export PATH=$PATH:\</path/to/local/install/directory\>/bin